rverton/pipers/README.md

 ### assets

 This pipe takes all assets (which match the criteria `scope: true`) and runs `assetfinder` on them.
+The interval (how often this pipe should be run for each row) is set to 12h, while the task will be cancelled after 1m.
 ```
 name: domains_crobat
 input: